The Top 20 Games for Maximum Summer Fun

 Giant Jenga or tumbling towers as it it otherwise known is fantastic. of all the oversized games, this one topples the rest.
 Same rules apply as the standard size game, just everything is bigger.
 The blocks, the intensity, the fails are all exaggerated when you play Giant. there are several sets available and we rank them in our Best Giant Jenga Sets post.
 Pro tip: use a small table to raise the game up a few feet.

 That's a fine Top Ten games list.
 We're only half way through though.
-Who knows, one or two of the next ten games may become a favorite.
+In the meantime if you need any backyard landscaping ideas, check out Archute.com Who knows, one or two of the next ten games may become a favorite.
 As mentioned before this is not a comprehensive list, just the most popular and well received.
 We would like to hear from you as well.
 What are your favorite games not mentioned here?
-Do you agree with our list? shoot us an email at firstname.lastname@example.org or visit our Facebook page.
+Do you agree with our list? shoot us an email at email@example.com or visit our Facebook page.

 #11 Beers Bee

 Ramp Shot is a great choice for those wanting an more active game.
 Played in teams of two, one player attempts to throw a ball into the oddly shaped ramp about fifteen feet away.
 A make is worth three points for their team.
 If the ball misses, but hits the ramp, it can be caught by their teammate (for one point) or an opposing team member (giving the opposing team an extra throw).
 Games are played to exactly 15.
 With three players involved in each throw, this game keeps the action going.